AdithyaBhat17/Python_Datastructures/README.md

 This contains the codes for  coursera assignments on Python_for_everybody(Python Data structures)

 # emailcount.py
-this code reads the file mbox-short.txt and finds the occurance of each word and returns the words which has the minimim and maximum number of occurances.
+finds all the emails and returns email ids with the most & least number of mails sent respectively.

 # emaillist.py
 reads the file emaillist.txt and adds all the email id's to a list and prints the list along with the email count.